Lauren Daniel

-Lauren Daniel is an American politician serving as a member of the Georgia House of Representatives for District 81 since 2023.
+Lauren Daniel is an American politician who was a member of the Georgia House of Representatives from 2023 to 2025.
 Originally elected in 2022 to represent District 117 which encompassed parts of the Atlanta Metro and West-Central Georgia, she was heavily redistricted in 2023 to a district which was fully encompassed in Henry County.

+She was a Georgia State Senate Candidate for District 18.

 Georgia House of Representatives

 Tenure

 Daniel was the youngest female member of the Georgia House and has worked on issues affecting families and mothers.
 Speaker Jon Burns tasked her with carrying priority legislation to increase the child tax deduction by $1,000 for each child in an effort to help parents combat the rising costs of family necessities.
 This legislation would garner national attention following a JD Vance interview with Face the Nation, in which he advocated to increase the national CTC by 150%.

 Daniel became notable for her pro-life stance during the 2023 special session, during which she gave a speech about being a teen mother.
 She later would tell the AJC "I think sometimes our culture says that women can’t work and have kids, that you have to sacrifice one or the other.
 And that’s not what I believe.”
 During the 2024 Legislative session, Daniel introduced legislation to create a Maternal and Infant Health Commission to help fight the high maternal and infant mortality rates in the state.

 In February 2024, Addy Pierce an 8 year old little girl was struck and killed by a vehicle illegally passing a school bus.
 Daniel introduced the bill that would become known as "Addy's law" that increased the fines and penalties for illegally passing a school bus and it would later pass and be signed by the governor.

-In October of 2024, Daniel along with Congressman Rich McCormick and State Sen. Ed Setzler, held a press conference refuting media reports on the deaths of two Georgia women following botched abortions.
+In October 2024, Daniel along with Congressman Rich McCormick and State Sen. Ed Setzler, held a press conference refuting media reports on the deaths of two Georgia women following botched abortions.
 Daniel stated of Georgia's 6 week abortion ban "It does not limit care for miscarriages, and it provides exceptions for medically futile babies and in cases of rape and incest".